Skip to main content

 “Maangiye, adhikaar hai apka.”

-“Hum…” she rubbed her hands as he scrutinized.
+“Hum…” she rubbed her hands as he scrutinised.
 “Pur behena ko yaha laana chahte hai.”

-“Toh unko patra likhiye… Hum e kyun…” His eyes widened at his bride as he realized what she meant.
+“Toh unko patra likhiye… Hum e kyun…” His eyes widened at his bride as he realised what she meant.

 “Hamesha ke liye.”
 Her words confirmed his thoughts.